 The sleeping habits for adults tend to change overtime even though the need for sleep remains the same.
 This change is typically related to the change in lifestyle that people experience as they age, and this can affect weight loss too.
 As people age, their behaviors make falling asleep more difficult.
 Whether this change results from career responsibilities, family situations, or educational pursuits, a consistent sleep pattern is necessary for maintaining a healthy body.

 Sleeping habits for young adults are most affected by disruptions that occur over the weekends or while raising children.
 While the latter seems unavoidable, weekend disruptions and other late night activities make it difficult for the body to react effectively to an inconsistent schedule.
 The more stable a person’s lifestyle can be, the greater benefit that person will receive during a good night’s sleep.

 At the other end of the spectrum, sleeping habits for older adults are typically put off by the lack of early morning responsibilities.
 Without the early morning obligations, older adults tend to stay up later than they otherwise would and this leads to periods of drowsiness during the day.
 A mid-day nap will likely follow a short night’s sleep, so now the next evening’s rest is disrupted as well.

 The relationship between weight loss and sleep is unavoidable.
 Healthy sleeping habits promote the physical and chemical processes that are necessary for general health as well as weight loss.
-During sleep, hormones controlling appetite and metabolism are being balanced while energy levels are being restored to healthy levels.
+During sleep, appetite and metabolism are being balanced while energy levels are being restored to healthy levels.
 The most effective way to maintain a healthy lifestyle is to maintain a consistent sleep cycle.
 The bi-product of this behavior is that people will become less dependent upon excessive consumption for energy and more able to handle the day feeling alert and full of energy.